NOTE: ABP Preliminary proposals for spring and summer projects are due Monday, October 12th!

 What is the ABP?

-The ABP provides funding and support for teams of Columbia/Barnard students who tackle community challenges around the world, across the country, or in our own backyards!
+The ABP provides funding and support for Columbia and Barnard students who tackle community challenges around the world, across the country, or in our own backyards!

-Currently, the ABP is supporting nine academic-break (spring and summer) civic engagement projects in communities from Jordan to Antiga to Louisiana and beyond.
-Spring 2015 trips to Ethiopia, the Bahamas, and Lafayette, Louisiana were a great success!
-Check out more about their trips (and summer trips, too!) on the individual project pages.
+To date, the ABP has supported a total of 40 winter, spring, and summer break projects that have taken place in communities from Jordan to Antigua to Louisiana and beyond.
+Check out more about their trips (and summer trips, too!) on the past projects page.

-- Organize your team's own civic engagement project, deciding what challenges to address, who to work with, and what community to work in.
+- Organize a civic engagement project (for a team or for an individual), deciding what challenges to address, who to work with, and what community to work in.
+NOTE: The ABP will support projects for individuals, but it prioritizes team projects.

 How does it work?

 Well it isn't too much more complicated than coming up with a civic-engagement idea, submitting a proposal, forming a team, and then preparing for your civic engagement project.
-We'll help you every step of the way including with funding, recruiting a team, and developing your project.
+We'll help you every step of the way, from funding to recruiting a team to developing your project.

 Now get out there and help change the world!